2021–22 Saif Sporting Club season: April

-On 3 April Saif Sporting Club won by 3–0 goals against Uttar Baridhara Club at home ground.
+On 3 April, Saif Sporting Club won by 3–0 goals against Uttar Baridhara Club at home ground.
 In the first half on 12 minutes Mfon Udoh goal took lead Saif Sporting Club and before last whistle of halftime on 45+1 minutes goal by Asor Gafurov extended it to 2–0.
 In the second half on 67 Sazzad Hossain Shakil goals made score 3–0 goals.
 On 87 minutes shown red card Saif Sporting Club Nasirul Islam Nasir and Yassan Kochnov of Uttar Baridhara Club.
 Both teams rest of the time played with ten men's squad.

-On 8 April Saif Sporting Club drew against Muktijoddha Sangsad KC by 3–3 in the away game.
+On 8 April, Saif Sporting Club drew against Muktijoddha Sangsad KC by 3–3 in the away game.

-On 21 April Saif Sporting Club have appointed Sheikh Maruf Hasan their new managing director.
-Sheikh Maruf Hasan former BFF counselor & competitor also Police officer.
+On 21 April, Saif Sporting Club appointed Sheikh Maruf Hasan their new managing director.
+Sheikh Maruf Hasan is a former BFF counselor and competitor and also a police officer.

-On 29 April Saif Sporting Club beat Rahmatganj MFS with score 4–2 at home venue.
+On 29 April, Saif Sporting Club beat Rahmatganj MFS with score 4–2 at home venue.

 May

-On 7 May Saif Sporting Club have won by 1–0 goal against Sheikh Russel KC in the away game.
+On 7 May, Saif Sporting Club have won by 1–0 goal against Sheikh Russel KC in the away game.

-On 12 May Saif Sporting Club have won against Dhaka Mohammedan with score 1–3 at home.
+On 12 May, Saif Sporting Club have won against Dhaka Mohammedan with score 1–3 at home.

 June

-On 23 June Saif Sporting Club have won against Chittagong Abahani by 4–3 goals in the away game.
+On 23 June, Saif Sporting Club have won against Chittagong Abahani by 4–3 goals in the away game.

-On 28 June Saif Sporting Club have lost by 1–2 goals against Swadhinata KS at home ground.
+On 28 June, Saif Sporting Club have lost by 1–2 goals against Swadhinata KS at home ground.

 July

-On 3 July Saif Sporting Club have won by 4–2 goals versus Dhaka Abahani at home ground.
+On 3 July, Saif Sporting Club have won by 4–2 goals versus Dhaka Abahani at home ground.

-On 8 July Saif Sporting Club have drawn against Sheikh Jamal DC by 2–2 goals in the away game.
+On 8 July, Saif Sporting Club have drawn against Sheikh Jamal DC by 2–2 goals in the away game.

-On 18 July Saif Sporting Club have lost against Bashundhara Kings by 0–2 goals at home venue.
+On 18 July, Saif Sporting Club have lost against Bashundhara Kings by 0–2 goals at home venue.

-On 26 July Saif Sporting Club have won versus Uttar Baridhara Club by 7–0 goals in the away game.
+On 26 July, Saif Sporting Club have won versus Uttar Baridhara Club by 7–0 goals in the away game.

-On 31 July Saif Sporting Club have lost against Muktijoddha Sangsad KC by 2–3 goals at home ground.
+On 31 July, Saif Sporting Club have lost against Muktijoddha Sangsad KC by 2–3 goals at home ground.